react-native-permissions vs react-native-fs vs react-native-image-picker vs expo-media-library vs react-native-camera

 • react-native-permissions:

-react-native-permissions does not handle media access directly but is essential for managing permissions required for accessing media libraries and camera functionalities.
-It ensures that your app can request the necessary permissions before attempting to access media.
+react-native-permissions does not handle media management but ensures that the app has the necessary permissions to access media files.

 • react-native-fs: